 Shukra’s teaching methods are not really straightforward.
 He allows you everything that seems to give you pleasure but slowly and surely spikes that experience with “something missing”.
 You then search and search some more trying to find that relationship which gives you continual pleasure.
 Then finally you realise that this relationship can only with your own self.
 The ultimate pleasure is being with your own self as nothing outside you can ever satisfy you completely.
 Then the real teaching begins.

 It would seem strange that the agent of moksha, Shukra is also the agent of worldly pleasures and debauchery too.
 But do understand that these worldly pleasures are the tests.
-If you are going to be satisfied with a beautiful wife and a lovely home Shukra will just go with it.
-Then at some point of time you will get disillusioned with your wife and go to Shukra again, if you pass his test this time and ask for the ultimate knowledge he just may give it to you.
-Shukra is the strictest teacher of them all, hiding his strictness under a enchanting brilliant beauty.
+If you are going to be satisfied with a beautiful wife and a lovely home, Shukra will just go with it.
+Then at some point of time you will get disillusioned with your wife, you will desire the deepest knowledge not just superficial stuff.
+This time if you go to Shukra again, if you pass his test, and ask for the ultimate knowledge he just may give it to you.
+Shukra is the strictest teacher of them all, hiding his strictness under an enchanting brilliant beauty.
 If you can pass his tests he is most generous with his knowledge.
-But his tests are the most difficult as they dont even look like tests.
+But his tests are the most difficult as they don’t even look like tests.
 Unlike Saturn, who looks like the strict teacher he is, Shukra hides his true nature under a garb of beauty.